Stewart’s Original Hot Dogs

 Hoping to do better the next year, the Mandts added hotdogs to the menu, complete with Gertrude’s mouth-watering chili sauce.
-Today, the business and the little orange building are still going strong.
-And so is Gertrude’s mouth-watering sauce, still prepared from a secret recipe closely guarded by her great grandson, John Mandt Jr., the drive-in’s fourth generation owner.
+Today, the business and the little orange building are still going strong and so is Gertrude’s mouth-watering sauce, still prepared from a secret recipe closely guarded by her great grandson, John Mandt Jr., the drive-in’s fourth generation owner.

 Business improved and the Mandts’ son Harry and his wife Isabelle moved from Ohio to help with the business.
-In 1942 J.L.
+In 1942, J.L.
 Mandt passed away and his wife Gertrude retired.
 Following her retirement, Harry and Isabelle became the second generation to own and operate the Little Orange Drive-In.

-From the day it served its first hot dog, the drive-in purchased its meat from S.S.
+From the day it served its first hotdog, the drive-in purchased its meat from S.S.
 Logan Packing Co. and its buns from Heiner’s Bakery.
-Today it still does so, continuing a relationship between the three Huntington businesses that spans the generations.
+Today, it still does so, continuing a relationship between the three Huntington businesses that spans the generations.

 He developed a catering division for Stewart’s Original Hot Dogs that now caters parties and company events throughout the Tri-State Area.
-And he developed a web site that offers UPS delivery of the drive-in’s tasty hot dogs anywhere in the world.
+He also developed the business’ website that offers UPS delivery of the drive-in’s tasty hot dogs anywhere in the world.
 Orders have come from all 50 states, as well as Germany, Italy, Iraq and South Korea.

 Held the last Saturday of July at Huntington’s Pullman Square, the festival is a fund-raiser for the Hoops Family Children’s Hospital at Cabell Huntington Hospital.
-So far, more than $150,000 has been raised to assist the hospital’s young patients.
+So far, more than $150,000 have been raised to assist the hospital’s young patients.

 John Jr., the fourth generation, now owns and operates the business along with his children — who may become the fifth generation of the Mandt family to carry on the tradition.

 James E. Casto